-Considerable body of research has been produced on the effects of Prospective Payment Systems (PPS) on a multitude of healthcare indicators.
-In the economics literature on PPS, it has been argued that such systems can generate a number of positive outcomes.
-In particular, PPS systems can encourage care providers to favor cost-effective treatments by limiting, for example, hospital length of stay (thus, mitigating the problem of long wait times and addressing the lack of care accessibility, which has long been a major concern for many countries, including Canada) and prescribing medications and interventions with a proven clinical benefit to patients.
-This same consideration may also push providers acting under PPS to specialize in procedures in which they are the most cost-effective and referring other patients to a more suitable care provider.
-As a result, patients may receive a well-coordinated high-quality treatment.
-In addition, since PPS payments are known to care providers in advance, as long as a given treatment is reimbursed at a level even marginally higher than expected patient costs, hospitals would have a financial interest to admit the maximum number of such patients.
-The fact that most PPS payments are adjusted based on severity of reported diagnoses motivates personnel to implement more rigorous and systematic practices with regards to coding diagnoses, which may contribute to a higher degree of transparency and information accuracy (Busse et al., 2011).
+A considerable body of research has previously been produced on the effects of ABF on a multitude of healthcare indicators.
+In particular, it has been argued that such systems can generate a number of positive outcomes since they encourage care providers to favor cost-effective treatments by limiting, for example, hospital length of stay (thus, mitigating the problem of long wait times and addressing the lack of care accessibility, which has long been a major concern for many countries, including Canada) and prescribing medications and interventions with a proven clinical benefit to patients.